Case Study: Forgotten Favourites

 Task:

-How might we introduce interstitials in to the app to increase average order value?
+How might we introduce interstitials in to the app?

 Activities: